 Through precautionary measures, you can protect yourself and your family from infectious diarrhea, the second leading cause of morbidity and mortality worldwide.3 Here are strategies to prevent this serious illness:

-If you want to wash your hands effectively and get rid of diarrhea-causing germs, follow these five simple steps:
+• Wash your hands properly.
+A study found that hand washing can reduce diarrhea episodes by about 30 percent.4 Always wash your hands thoroughly after using the bathroom, changing diapers and before eating or handling food.5 If you want to wash your hands effectively and get rid of diarrhea-causing germs, follow these five simple steps:

-- Use warm, running water and a mild soap (skip the antibacterial soap).
+1. Use warm, running water and a mild soap (skip the antibacterial soap).

-- Work up a good lather all the way to your wrists, and scrub for around 15 to 20 seconds.
+2. Work up a good lather all the way to your wrists, and scrub for around 15 to 20 seconds.

-- Make sure all surfaces are covered, including the back of your hands, wrists, between the fingers and around and below your fingernails.
+3. Make sure all surfaces are covered, including the back of your hands, wrists, between the fingers and around and below your fingernails.

-- Rinse thoroughly under running water.
+4. Rinse thoroughly under running water.

+• Watch what you drink.
 Traveler's diarrhea usually affects people who travel to other countries and consume contaminated water.
 You can help avoid this common type of diarrhea by only drinking safe and clean water and other beverages in their original container.
 Additionally, make sure to keep your mouth closed while taking a shower.10